emberjs/rfcs/text/0000-deprecate-send-action.md

 should not cause too much pain and yet addons can support still support the last version of the 1.X cycle if they really want to.

+It is out of the scope of this RFC to enumerate the reasons why _closure actions_ are preferred over _sendAction_ but you can find an in depth explanation of _closure actions_ in [this blog post from 2016](http://miguelcamba.com/blog/2016/01/24/ember-closure-actions-in-depth).

 ## Detailed design

 A deprecation message will appear when `sendAction` is invoked.
 The feature will be removed in